Catherine FitzGerald

 Catherine Celinda Leopoldine FitzGerald, formerly Catherine Lambton, Viscountess Lambton, (born 18 May 1971) is an Irish landscape designer and gardener.
 She and her husband, Dominic West, also operate her ancestral home, Glin Castle, as a small hotel and event venue.

 Early life and family

 Catherine FitzGerald was born on 18 May 1971.
 She is a member of the FitzGerald dynasty, an Anglo-Norman aristocratic dynasty that originated in the Welsh Marches, England and Normandy.
-Her father, Desmond FitzGerald, 29th Knight of Glin, was the last Knight of Glin, as the title could only descend in the male line, and she has two sisters, Honor and Nesta.
-She grew up at her family's ancestral home, Glin Castle, in Glin, County Limerick.
+Her father, Desmond FitzGerald, 29th Knight of Glin, was the last Knight of Glin, as the title could only descend in the male line.
+She has two sisters, Honor and Nesta.
 Her godfather was Christopher Gibbs.

-FitzGerald attended St Mary's Calne and Trinity College Dublin.
+FitzGerald grew up at her family's ancestral home, Glin Castle, in Glin, County Limerick.
+She attended St Mary's Calne and Trinity College Dublin.

 Career

 FitzGerald works as a landscape designer and gardener in Ireland and the United Kingdom; she shares a studio with landscape architect Mark Lutyens in London.
 She has worked as a freelance writer on landscaping and gardening for House & Garden, The Garden, Interiors Magazine, and The Telegraph.

 FitzGerald has worked on the gardens at her family's home, Glin Castle, and has also worked on landscaping projects at Hillsborough Castle, Lansdowne Crescent, Clarendon Park, Holland Park Avenue, Glenarm Castle, and St Olav's Church.